cockpit-project/cockpit/test/README.md

     $ test/verify/check-connection --machine 127.0.0.2:2201 --browser 127.0.0.2:9091

-# Container tests

-The `test/containers/` tests use the same VMs as the above `test/verify/` ones.
-But they don't have a separate "prepare" step/script; instead, the first time you run `test/containers/run-tests` you need to use the `-i` option to build/install cockpit into the test VM.
-This needs to be done with a compatible `TEST_OS` (usually a recent `fedora-*`).

 ## Debugging tests

 If you pass the `-s` ("sit on failure") option to a test program, it